KJZZ-TV: Sports programming

 From 1993 to 2009, KJZZ was the over-the-air broadcaster of Utah Jazz regular season NBA games.
-The Utah Jazz signed a new exclusive 12-year agreement with regional sports network FSN Utah (now AT&T SportsNet Utah) on October 20, 2009, ending the team's broadcasts on KJZZ-TV and making the team's telecasts cable-exclusive.
+The Utah Jazz signed a new exclusive 12-year agreement with the local regional sports network (RSN), FSN Utah (later AT&T SportsNet Utah) on October 20, 2009, months after Larry H. Miller's death, ending the team's broadcasts on KJZZ-TV and making the team's telecasts cable-exclusive.
+At the time, the deal provided substantially more income to the team, but cord-cutting and the reticence of streaming TV providers to carry such high-priced services later made the RSN funding model untenable.
+The Jazz continued with AT&T SportsNet on one-year agreements for two years after the 12-year deal expired.

+On June 20, 2023, with the announcement that AT&T SportsNet would wind down its operations, the team also announced a return to KJZZ-TV for the 2023–24 season, with current team owner Smith Entertainment Group starting a new in-house production division, SEG Media, to produce the telecasts.
+Sinclair retains the right to carry select telecasts on KUTV, and KUTV maintains an "official station" relationship with the team, allowing more coverage of the Jazz and its players.
+The deal also included a streaming service created by Kiswe called "Jazz+", which does not involve Sinclair or KJZZ-TV.

-KJZZ-TV began a partnership with the Utah Utes athletic department in 1995, broadcasting Utes men's and women's basketball games, as well as five football games a year.
+KJZZ-TV began a partnership with the University of Utah athletic department in 1995, broadcasting Utes men's and women's basketball games, as well as five football games a year.
 While the arrangement ended when the MountainWest Sports Network was formed, KJZZ had Utes football rights in the 2011 season, between the Utes leaving for the Pac-12 Conference and the 2012 establishment of the Pac-12 Network.
+Since 2023, KJZZ has aired select football games involving Utah State University not picked up for national television.

+In 2025, KJZZ announced an agreement to air games featuring the Utah Warriors of Major League Rugby.

-Technical information
+Technical information and subchannels

 KJZZ-TV is Salt Lake City's ATSC 3.0 television station, launching Next Gen TV broadcasts on June 30, 2020, in association with KUTV and the Nexstar Media Group stations in the market, KTVX and KUCW; the main feeds of all four stations are carried on the ATSC 3.0 multiplex.

-Subchannels

 KJZZ-TV provides three subchannels, which are carried in ATSC 1.0 format on the multiplexes of the other stations participating in the ATSC 3.0 arrangement.
+It then broadcasts their main signals in 3.0 format.
+The KJZZ-TV transmitter is on Farnsworth Peak.